forestgrape/coronavirus/index.md

 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

-> It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
+> It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

 - Live a healthy lifestyle